 - Law-enforcement records and medical treatment records; - Records maintained exclusively for individuals in their capacity as employees.
 Records of those who are employed as a result of their status as students (workstudy, student workers, graduate assistants, etc.) are considered Educational Records; - Alumni records; and, - Sole-source/Sole-possession documents: these are notes (memory joggers-not grade or GPA related) created and maintained by you, meant for your personal use exclusively.
 So long as no one else ever sees these notes, they remain private and are not subject to FERPA.
-If you share them with someone, these notes no - Longer are considered "sole source."
-They become part of the student's Educational - Record and are subject to disclosure under FERPA.
+If you share them with someone, these notes no longer are considered "sole source."
+They become part of the student's educational record and are subject to disclosure under FERPA.

-Grade Books are not considered "sole source" documents under FERPA and so must be made available to written student requests for record disclosure.
+Gradebooks are not considered "sole source" documents under FERPA and so must be made available to written student requests for record disclosure.

-If a student requests Grade Book disclosure, all notations pertaining to other students would be stripped out of the copy provided for review.
+If a student requests Gradebook disclosure, all notations pertaining to other students would be stripped out of the copy provided for review.

-FOR MORE INFORMATION: www.registrar.ucf.edu/ferpa/staff/survey/Default.aspx UCF COM Registrar's Phone: 407-266-1371
+FOR MORE INFORMATION: http://registrar.ucf.edu/ferpa

+UCF COM Registrar's Phone: 407-266-1371